 A critical part of our comprehensive application packages is the brainstorming session prior to writing your essays – which help our students in laying the plot and structure of the essays.

-We currently have few5 slots left for a FREE Life Skill Coaching session, College Selection and 2 Interview Prep on all comprehensive packages of 5 schools or more.
-On booking your package, you will be able to avail of these services worth INR 21000upto 35000, absolutely free.
+We currently have few slots left for a FREE Life Skill Coaching session, College Selection and 2 Interview Prep on all comprehensive packages of 5 schools or more.
+On booking your package, you will be able to avail of these services upto 35000, absolutely free.

 10] Do you write the essays for me?
 I will pay that much only if you write me the essays.